jjairo26/drl-p2-continuous-control/Report.md

 | n_episodes    | 800           | Number of training episodes                  |
 | t_max         | 900           | Max timesteps per episode                    |

+Additionally, an Ornstein-Uhlenbeck process was used as a noise model with the default parameters from the DDPG Paper (Lillicrap et al. 2016), i.e. θ = 0.15 and σ = 0.2.

 ## Results

 The following plot shows the episode scores and mean scores over time.
 The agent gradually improves, reaching a plateau with a score higher than 30 as learning stabilizes.
 The trained model parameters are saved in `checkpoint_actor.pth` and `checkpoint_critic.pth`.